 Advertisement

 The numbers someone is entitled to depends on how much public transport is available in their area.
 The government reasons that those in the most remote rural areas should get the most because they still have to pay a lot for petrol to fuel their vehicles - whereas people in big cities have plenty of alternatives by public transport.

-That's why Vienna residents will get the least while residents of remote villages will get the most.
+That's why Vienna residents will get the least while residents of remote villages get the most.

+Advertisement